cambridgegis/cambridgegis_data/Address/Address_Points/README.md

-The Cambridge Master Address data is current as of Jan.
-14, 2014.
+The Cambridge Master Address data is current as of October 9, 2015.

 This data is an export from the Cambridge Master address Database.